Segilmez06/LWiki/README.md

 # LWiki
-Simple Wiki for Github Pages
+LWiki is a simple Wiki software designed for Github Pages.